testersakage/mineclonia-jtest/mods/ITEMS/mcl_stonecutter/README.md

 * For a yield other than 1 (e.g. slabs) add a group mapping to the "recipe_yield" table in the stonecutter mod.

 ### License of code
-See the main MineClone 2 README.md file.
+See the main Mineclonia README.md file.
 Authors: PrairieWind, ChrisPHP, cora

 ### License of media